Wreaths Across America at the Paoli Battlefield

 December 14, 2019 ~ 11 A.M

 Wreaths Across America will be at The Paoli Battlefield to Remember and Honor our veterans through the laying of Remembrance wreaths on the graves of our country’s fallen heroes.

-Observed annually on the 3rd Saturday in December, National Wreaths Across America Day is a movement to cover all Veterans grave markers with a Christmas wreath.
+Observed annually in December, National Wreaths Across America Day is a movement to cover all Veterans grave markers with a Christmas wreath.

 Remember.
 Honor.
 Teach.
 This is the mission of Wreaths Across America.
 By coordinating wreath-laying ceremonies at Arlington National Cemetery and other veterans cemeteries around the country Wreaths Across America strives to remember our fallen heroes, honor those who serve and teach our children about the sacrifices made by veterans and their families to preserve our freedoms.

 Volunteer or donate by visiting WREATHS ACROSS AMERICA.
 Use #WreathsAcrossAmericaDay to post on social media.

 In 1992 Morrill Worcester and his business Worcester Wreath Company of Harrington, Maine, had a surplus of wreaths toward the end of the holiday season.
 Years before as a young boy, Worcester had visited Arlington National Cemetery in our nation’s capitol.
 The experience had reminded him through his life of the sacrifice some had made in order for others, including himself, to succeed and flourish.

 Plans were made to lay the wreaths in honor of our Veterans at an older, less visited section of Arlington National Cemetery.
 Volunteers stepped forward to help deliver and place the wreaths.